 Here are 9 Do’s and Don’ts for picking and wearing the perfect pair with style.

 1. Don’t Buy Dyeable Shoes

 Perfectly matching the color of your shoes to your mother of the bride gown is very passé.
 Plus, when your feet sweat, your feet will turn color.
 You’re better off with a neutral like gold or silver mother of the bride shoes.

 2. Don’t Choose Mother of the Bride Wedding Shoes with Boxy or Squared Toes

-3. Do Buy Shoes That are Perfectly Your Size!
+3. Do Buy Shoes That Fit Perfectly!